 Keep your eyes out for catfishing, scammers, and other unsafe people

 While you may have good intentions, not everyone does.
 Especially if you’re online, make sure not to disclose too much personal information about yourself, especially to someone you’ve never met or seen in person.
 You can read more about catfishing and romance scams on our blog and remember: always trust your gut with these things!

 Do your safety research before meeting

 Some social media scoping and a quick google search can tell you a lot about a person, and we definitely recommend both of these steps before a first date.
 But in terms of efficiency, running a background check can tell you right away if this person could be dangerous.
 You can easily run a background check on Garbo to see if someone has a history of violent or harmful behavior.
-When you’re ready to search for someone, learn more here.

 Though starting to date again can seem daunting, you have all the tools to make the experience fun, exciting, and safe.